asmuth/clip/README.md

 Building
 --------

-To build fviz, you need an up-to-date C++ compiler, cmake, libharfbuzz and libfreetype.
+To build fviz, you need an up-to-date C++ compiler, cmake, fmtlib, libharfbuzz, libfreetype and cairo.
 Run:

     $ cmake .
     $ make -j